alexandreroman/korifi-sample-app/README.md

-# korifi-sample-app
+# Sample app

-A sample application used in the Korifi tutorial
+This is a sample application written in Go used for training purposes.